paycenonoli/dev-to-prod-promotion/README.md

 terragrunt plan
 terragrunt apply

-28. Security Considerations
+🔒 Security Considerations

-This is a lab, but the production lessons are important.
+This is a lab implementation, but the following production principles apply.

 IAM

-Use least privilege rather than:
+Use least privilege instead of:

 AdministratorAccess